-Greatness in this case was determined largely by overall cultural impact of the band’s work.
-How many artists did they influence, how did they change the musical landscape, what did they bring to the artform, what did they leave fans with, and how did they contribute to music.
-There’s hundreds that were left off, so if you have a favorite, make your case in the comments.
-Otherwise, sit down and see what you should be listening to.
+In order to compile this list, we tried to consider greatness across the entire spectrum.
+We looked at the overall cultural impact of the band’s work.
+How many artists did they influence, how did they change the musical landscape, what did they bring to the art form, what did they leave fans with, and how did they contribute to music as a whole?

-This is a difficult call, since there are bands who came out big in 1989, but it wasn’t felt until the 1990’s.
-Then there’s some who were marginalized, only receiving recognition later.
-There’s artists who dropped onto the scene in 1999 but weren’t noteworthy until later.
-It’s a wide spectrum, bearing exceptions to every rule.
+This is a difficult call since there are bands that came out big in 1989, but it wasn’t felt until the 1990s.
+Then some were marginalized, only receiving recognition later.
+Some artists dropped onto the scene in 1999 but weren’t noteworthy until later.
+It’s a broad spectrum, bearing exceptions to every rule.

 Those are the rules, now here’s the list:

-The 90’s was a huge time of growth for the rap and hip-hop music, with many artists making a name for themselves in these genres, breaking into the mainstream.
-Perhaps most famous is a man who would give his life to symbolize the East Coast vs. West Coast rap scene, and the seriousness with which music was taken at that time.
+The ’90s was a huge time of growth for rap and hip-hop music, with many artists making a name for themselves in these genres, breaking into the mainstream.
+Perhaps most famous is a man who would give his life to symbolize the East Coast vs. West Coast rap scene and the seriousness with which music was taken at that time.

-Rock music was another genre that went through an overhaul in the 90’s, with alternative rock cropping up everywhere.
-Probably no single band was nearly as influential as the grunge rock of the murky, angsty, disillusioned Nirvana.
-Another tragic tale, the landscape of the rock and pop world was forever rocked by this band, whose influences are still being felt today.
+Rock music was another genre that received a complete overhaul in the ’90s, with alternative rock cropping up everywhere.
+However, probably no single band was nearly as influential as the grunge rock of the murky, angsty, disillusioned Nirvana.
+Another tragic tale, the landscape of the rock and pop world, was forever rocked by this band, whose influences are still felt today.

-Unlike rap and rock, both of which were seeing major upheaval in the 90’s, country was quietly plugging away with few breakout stars.
-Garth Brooks managed to make country more fun, with his stadium appearances and approachable lyrics, and gave city folks a more relatable kind of pickin’ and grinnin’ than the standard twangy steel guitarist.
+Unlike rap and rock, both of which saw a significant upheaval in the ’90s, country music quietly plugged away with few breakout stars.
+Garth Brooks managed to make country more fun with his stadium appearances and approachable lyrics.
+He gave city folks a more relatable kind of pickin’ and grinnin’ than the standard twangy steel guitarist.